 Step 2: Automatic Transcription

-- YouTube/social media: Extracts high-quality captions or generates new ones
+- YouTube/social.
+Pulls high-quality captions or generates new ones

-- Fast processing: Most videos done in under 2 minutes
+- Fast.
+Most videos in under 2 minutes

 Step 3: Review and Edit (Optional)

-- Click any transcript segment to jump to that moment in the video
+- Click any segment to jump to that moment

 - Add speaker labels for multi-person videos